How to Plan a Slower Hike

 You have two variables: time and daily distance.
 Try not to squeeze one into the other.
 One will be the limiting factor so let it be – and just let the non-limiting factor go up or down to suit.

-From experience, in “easy” walking conditions, 15 km per day is a nice upper distance for us that is readily repeatable with the odd 18-20 km day thrown in.
-We can do more but the enjoyment wanes towards the end of the day.
+From experience, in “easy” walking conditions, 15km/9.5miles per day is a nice upper distance for us that is readily repeatable with the odd 18-20 km day thrown in.
+We can do more but enjoyment wanes towards the end of the day.
 We always aim to enjoy our hikes, not endure them!
+And that distance drops quickly as the temperature rises or if there are large elevation gains (or steep descents).

-If you are unsure, go for a long day walk in a nearby park, and record it on your phone/watch/GPS.
+If you’re unsure, go for a long day walk in a nearby park, and record it on your phone/watch/GPS.
+Repeat somewhere with rough tracks and more elevation gain.

 What is your normal hiking pace?
-We normally walk at least 20% faster during our training walks, because we’re not stopping to enjoy views, and Helen isn’t taking photos.
+How does it change with elevation gain, track roughness?
+We normally walk at least 20% faster during our training walks, because we’re not stopping to enjoy views, and Helen isn’t taking photos!

-Make allowance for time to stop for rest breaks and lunch – we normally stop every hour for a short break – about 5 to 10 minutes and every second hour includes a snack so a 10 – 15 minute stop.
-Having a decent stop for lunch also helps to refresh the body – we normally stop for about 30 - 45 minutes, sometimes longer.
-What ever your individual regime preference is try and stick to it.
-It is a false economy to skip breaks to save time - you will quickly become fatigued, end up walking slower, which will result in a longer day than if you had stopped anyway.
+Make allowance for time to stop for rest breaks and lunch – we normally stop every hour for a 5 minute break and every second hour includes a 10-15minute snack break.
+A decent stop for lunch is also refreshing: 30 - 45 minutes, sometimes longer.
+Whatever your individual daily structure, try to stick to it.
+It’s false economy to skip breaks to save time because you’ll become fatigued, end up walking slower, resulting in a longer day than if you had stopped anyway.
 And I guarantee it will be less enjoyable!

-How will track and terrain conditions impact on your normal daily hike distance?
+How will track and terrain conditions affect your normal daily hike distance?

-Naismith’s rule: it will take 1 hour to walk 5 km.
-See, we think he already doesn’t suit us: we would never plan to walk 5 km/h on a multiday hike in the kinds of places we go, plus an extra hour for 600 m elevation gain!
-That’s a 12% climb so I’d suggest the rule is for very fit people, without a pack, walking a relatively short distance.
+Naismith’s rule: It takes 1 hour to walk 5 km.
+See, we think he already doesn’t suit us: we would never plan to walk 5kmh/3mph on a multiday hike in the kinds of places we go, plus an extra hour for 600m/1970ft elevation gain!
+That’s a 12% climb. so I’d suggest the rule is for very fit people, without a pack, walking a relatively short distance.
 Or for people who walk everywhere, as they did in the 1800s when Naismith was alive.
 But you get the idea.

 Trail Hiking Australia offers the following, more realistic, outlook:

-1 km/h : Climbing up a steep sloping spur with thick scrub
+1 km/h (0.62mph): Climbing up a steep sloping spur with thick scrub

-2 km/h : Scrambling over large rocks along a steep sloping creek
+2 km/h (1.24mph): Scrambling over large rocks along a steep sloping creek

-4 km/h : Walking along a flat track (this pace can be maintained all day)
+4 km/h (2.48mph): Walking along a flat track (this pace can be maintained all day)

 Throw in some boulder hopping, soft sand, or pushing through scrub and you can see things can change quickly.
-And when you are in terrain that is slowing you down, it’s important from a safety as well as pleasure perspective NOT to try and RUSH.
+And when you’re in terrain that’s slowing you down, it’s important from a safety as well as pleasure perspective NOT to try and RUSH.

 The guidance from Trail Hiking Australia is still, for us slow hikers, a little optimistic, particularly in harder walking conditions.
 So as a guide:

-I work on a “normal” walking speed of 3 km/h
+I work on a “normal” walking speed of 3kmh/1.9mph

-I reduce our expected walking speed down by 25% for each 200 m of climbing that we will do during the day – in other words, allow an extra 20 – 30 minutes for each 200 m elevation gain, assuming the gain is not a steep climb (I reckon anything over 10% is steep), in which case I allow for a walking pace of 1.5 km/h (ie 50% slower than normal).
+I reduce our expected walking speed down by 25% for each 200m/655ft of climbing that we will do during the day – in other words, allow an extra 20-30 minutes for each 200m/655ft elevation gain, assuming the gain is not steep (I reckon anything over 10% is steep), in which case I allow for a walking pace of 1.5kmh/.93mph (ie 50% slower than normal).

 For soft sand walking research suggests a 10% reduction in speed and a 10% increase in steps taken.
-So, for us 2.5 km/h is about as much as we can comfortably manage .
+So, for us 2.5kmh/1.6mph is about as much as we can comfortably manage.

-If we are bush bashing, 1 km/h would be our upper limit.
+If we are bush bashing, 1kmh/.62mph would be our upper limit.
+Much of Tasmania’s more challenging hikes include scrambly, overgrown terrain.

-And it’s not just about the extra time: you are taking at least as much energy to walk the shorter distance as it would to walk a much longer distance in better terrain faster.
-So try not to use extra time in the day to get the longer distance.
+Remember, it’s not just about the extra time: in more challenging terrain, you’ll need at least as much energy to walk a shorter distance as to walk a longer distance faster on easier track.
+So try not to use extra time in the day to squeeze in a longer distance.
 Plan for your normal walking time, and accept you’ll be covering a shorter distance.
 ENJOY the day!l

 A couple of examples:

-From various blogs about tracks beyond the main walk in Walls of Jerusalem, most people commented on track conditions being overgrown with a lot of fallen timber to clamber over.
+From various blogs about tracks beyond the main walk in Walls of Jerusalem, most people commented on track conditions being overgrown with a lot of deadfall.
 Many people reported losing tracks and needing to re-find them, or having to push through dense vegetation.
-Navigating some sections would be tricky and we could expect delays so, even though elevation gains were modest (after the first day), we set our target average daily walking distance to 10 km rather than our usual 15km.
+Navigating some sections would be tricky and we could expect delays so, even though elevation gains were modest (after the first day), we set our target average daily walking distance to 10km/6.2mi rather than our usual 15km/9.3mi.

-We are planning to walk the Bibbulumun Track.
-Most of the days are around the 15 km range but there are periods of 20 km or a little more per day, with no camping allowed between huts.
-Our average daily distance is 16 km.
-We know the track is relatively flat and in good condition and will walk the longer sections in mid spring so we will have 10 hours or more walking time each day, which is plenty.
-We also both expect to get significantly fitter and stronger during such a long walk, although plentiful wildflowers mean we may not cover more ground!
+When we were planning to walk the Bibbulumun Track we noted that most of the days were around the 15km/9.3miles range but there are periods of 20km/12.4mi or a little more per day, with no camping allowed between huts.
+Our average daily distance was 16km/10mi.
+We knew the track was relatively flat and in good condition and would walk the longer sections in mid spring, so we had 10 hours or more each day, which is plenty.
+But we still changed things up a little during the hike to nurse a minor injury through the toughest part of the hike, and then on another day sped up in the rain!

 Consider Rest Days and/or Contingency Days.